Skip to main content

 • BYU LOGO: The BYU monogram works well as a social media avatar.
 If you use the BYU logo as an avatar, the background must be navy or white.

 • ABBREVIATED UNIT LOGO: If your unit has a short-name version of its approved logo (a nickname or acronym), it may also work as a social media icon.
-Because of the small size of avatars, we recommend that unit logos only be used if the unit name is two or three words or less.
+Because of the small size of avatars, we recommend that unit logos only be used if the unit name is three words or fewer.
 The background color for a unit logo should be navy or white.

 • APPROVED ICONS: If your unit is an endorsed brand or an integrated brand and if your visual identity includes an approved symbol or icon, that symbol may be used as a social media avatar.